ema-12-martins/RVA/README.md

 During this phase, the player must first aim at the **track marker to reveal it**.
 After that, they can place **obstacles or power-ups** strategically by **positioning their markers near the track target**.
 The game displays the objects in real time while the player moves them.

-Once the player is satisfied with the position, they simply click in "Place" to confirm the placement. **Up to three obstacles or power-ups** can be placed.
+Once the player is satisfied with the position, they simply click in "Place" to confirm the placement. **Up to three obstacles or power-ups** can be placed — with a maximum of one tire pile and two arrows.
 When the planning phase is complete, clicking "Save & Race" will take the player to the racing scene.

 FOTOOOOOOO